snimu/mask/README.md

 1. Forcing the model to learn to distinguish between a fw and bw causal mask, and adjust properly, may serve as a form of dataset augmentation that effectively increases the data diversity
-2. If your limiting factor for computation is data ingestion (like I've read it is for Cerebras, for example), injesting the data once, then calculating the loss on both the fw and bw mask could lead to higher utilization of your accelerator
+2. If your limiting factor for computation is data ingestion (like I've read it is for Cerebras, for example), ingesting the data once, then calculating the loss on both the fw and bw mask could lead to higher utilization of your accelerator
 3. A ColBERT replacement.
 That uses BERT-style masking, but the best open models use forward masking.
     I thought it might make sense to enable those powerful models to also do the bw masking necessary to take, for example, footnotes into account

-All in all, these experiments are mostly a failure, but I'm going to document the results here anyways.
+I have tested point 1 for now, and the results, while negative at the scales I trained at, show a promising scaling trend.
+I suspect that this actually works well!

 ## Method